Iampegassi/s5630014_software_Engineering/README.md

 ## Literature Review

-Fashion classification can be challenging due to the unique properties and attributes of an individual product.
+Fashion image classification can be challenging due to the unique properties and attributes of an individual product.
 However, the emergence of CNN a deep learning technique has been used to achieve good results in an image classification task.

 Three different CNN architectures for image classification using the fashion-mnist dataset were proposed by Bhatnagar et al. (2017).
 Results show an accuracy of 92.54% using a two-layered CNN with batch normalization and skip connections.

 A CNN-SVM model and CNN-softmax model were used on a fashion-mnist dataset by Agarap (2019).
 An accuracy of 90.72% was achieved using the CNN-SVM model while the CNN-softmax model had a test accuracy of 91.86%.

+Different forms of CNN were applied for image classification using the fashion-mnist dataset by Xhaferra et al. (2022).To resolve the issue of model overfitting, CNN-C1 and CNN-C2 were compared to determine the model with the best result.
+Results show that CNN-C2 is best with an accuracy of 93.11% compared to CNN-C1 with an accuracy of 88.95%.

-### Datasets
+## Datasets

 The fashion-mnist dataset was used which consists of 60,000 training images and 10,000 testing images.
 Every image in the dataset belongs to one of the 10 classes: